tuirevii/aidok/README.md

 - Conducted extensive desk research
 - Recruited paramedics for interviews, prepared all things for the interviews, and participated in all sessions (as an interviewer, or observer & interpretator)
-- Created the user persona and two storyboards (digitally drawn)
+- Created the user persona and two storyboards (digitally drawn with a Wacom pen tablet and Canva)
 - Designed all the questionnaires
 - Contributed to data analysis collaboratively
 - Handled all Finnish-English-Finnish translations and interpretations